-HTC came up with a teaser for its release of 4K Vive VR headset via its official Twitter account and the brand is expected to showcase it’s New Year’s resolution at the CES 2018.
+HTC came up with a teaser for its release of the 4K Vive VR headset via its official Twitter account, and the brand is expected to showcase its New Year’s resolution at CES 2018.
 The headset supports 4K visuals via its 2x 1,080 x 1,200 resolution.

-Now, a 4K version of the HTC Vive is in talks since long.
+Now, a 4K version of the HTC Vive has been in talks for a long.
 One such was the company to showcase a 4K version at CES 2017, but they simply killed it off before the show.
 At that time, Vive was released 8 months ago, and HTC did well in deciding to focus on developing the ecosystem before going for an update.